ibm-watson-data-lab/advo-beta-review/WDP_Beta_Scenario.md

 To address LocalCart's first project goal, their data science team collects data from their application clickstream and saves it to a database for analysis.
 You can simulate the streaming data capture by running the following notebooks:

 1. **Streaming data producer**.
 Build a clickstream event generator to provide streaming data, which is then archived in REDIS for later analytics processing.
-[LocalCart scenario part 1: Creating a Kafka Producer of ClickStream events](https://github.com/ibm-watson-data-lab/advo-beta-review/blob/master/notebooks/localcart-scenario-part-1.ipynb)
+[LocalCart scenario part 1: Creating a Kafka Producer of clickstream events](https://github.com/ibm-watson-data-lab/advo-beta-review/blob/master/notebooks/localcart-scenario-part-1.ipynb)
 1. **Streaming data pipeline**.
 Build the streaming pipeline that monitors intraday revenue.
 [LocalCart scenario part 2: Creating a streaming pipeline](https://github.com/ibm-watson-data-lab/advo-beta-review/blob/master/notebooks/localcart-scenario-part-2.ipynb)

 ### Exploring and analyzing customer activity data